niyasmuhammed12/Freeswitch/README.md

 2. From Client A (user 1000), dial `1001`.
 3. Client B (user 1001) should ring.
 Answer the call.
 4. Speak for a few seconds, then hang up.
-5. Check the log file `logs/call_log.txt` on your host machine.
+5. Check the log file `logs/call_log.txt` on host machine.
 It will contain the start, answer, and end timestamps for the call.

     Example `call_log.txt` output:
     ```